jcreamer898/ko.ninja/README.md

 });
 ```

+[Here is a JSFiddle](http://jsfiddle.net/tysoncadenhead/QUPg8/) showing the code above in action.

 As your observables are updated, there will also be an observable called [observableName].error that will be populated with errors on the observable.

 For example, if you want to watch for errors on the first name, your template would look like this: